1. Grand Theft Auto V

 Trailer: Metal Gear Solid V: The Phantom Pain

-As one of the highlights of this year’s E3, Dragon Age: Inquisition looks to expand on the series to deliver one of Bioware’s most ambitious titles to date.
-The Mass Effect 3 developers have promised greater emphasis on party members as well as a storyline that can be heavily influenced by player decisions.
+Dragon Age: Inquisition expands on the series to deliver one of Bioware’s most ambitious titles to date.
+The Mass Effect 3 developers have given greater emphasis on party members as well as a storyline that can be heavily influenced by player decisions.
 The title also hopes to vastly expand its in-game environments, making good use of the Frostbite 3 engine, and even allows fans to important their save files from the previous two instalments.
-Inquisition has been given a Fall 2014 release date, and will be available on both Xbox and Playstation platforms.

 Trailer: Dragon Age III: Inquisition